livstella/RPG/README.md

 You need IntelliJ or a similar IDE to run the code.
 With the IDE, run Main in the src folder.

+## Test
+In assignment requirement, it is specified that all character classes must be tested.
+Due to time constrains, only the mage class is currently being tested - as proof of concept.
+These test can be run using JUnit5 in the test folder.

 ## Contributors
 - livstella(Liv Reinhold)